Fixed Aggregation Features Can Rival GNNs: Study of Reducers for Neighborhood Aggregation

-For convenience, the following theorem restates Theorem~\ref{thm:onehop} of the main paper. \begin{restate}[1-hop aggregation] Assume the features $\mathcal{X}$ are orthogonal.
-Then, the function $h(X) = \sum_{x \in X} x$ {defined on} multisets $X \subseteq \mathcal{X}$ of bounded size is {injective}.
-Moreover, any multiset function $f$ can be decomposed as $f(X) = g\!\left(\sum_{x \in X} x\right)$ for some function $g$. \end{restate} \begin{proof} Note that the multiset $X$ is fully characterized by the number $n_f$ of nodes in the set that have a feature $x_f$ for all possible features $x_f$.
+\begin{proof} Note that the multiset $X$ is fully characterized by the number $n_f$ of nodes in the set that have a feature $x_f$ for all possible features $x_f$.
 Our objective is to show that this information is contained in the aggregated form $h(X) = \sum_{x \in X} x$.

 Let us assume that the features are orthogonal.
 Accordingly, the features $x_v$ of each node $v$ assume one of a finite number of possible states $x_1, \cdots x_n \in \mathbb{R}^{n_f}$ with $n_f \geq n$ and $x^T_i x_j = 0$ for any pair $i, j \in V$ with $i\neq j$.
 Note that the number of possible feature states $n$ must be finite even in an infinitely large graph, as long as the number of features are finite, i.e. $n_f < \infty$.
 Since the feature values must be pairwise orthogonal, there can maximally exist $n_f$ distinct feature vectors, as $n_f$ orthogonal vectors would form a basis of $ \mathbb{R}^{n_f}$ and therefore an additional vector would become linearly dependent on the basis vectors.